 In the past, the marketing departments of publishers put a lot of time and effort into getting books into readers’ hands, but these days, with the rise of the internet, it’s becoming the author’s job more and more.
 Now, in general, the publishing house will simply go around to all the book stores in order to convince them to stock the book, send out some ARCs to reviewers, and the rest of the business is the author’s job–which is actually pretty cool, because it means the author gets to be more involved in whether or not their novel succeeds.

 Generally, as the release date draws nearer, the author will begin doing interviews, writing guest posts on book bloggers’ sites, and giving away copies of their novel–anything to spark other people’s interest in reading it.

 Like everything in the publishing industry, it’s a lot of work for very little credit.
-Most advertising these days is done by the author, free of charge (because, I mean, hello–who’s benefiting from you selling more books?
-YOU).
+Most marketing these days is done by the author, free of charge.
 But I hear it’s also a lot of fun and a great way of making new writer/reader friends; I really hope I’ll be able to experience it someday.

 Let’s Review: Timeline from Book Deal to Book On Shelves

 “It takes HOW long…?”

 Something I sort of skirted over in this post, but is very important to realize, is the timeline that all of this takes place over.
 Generally, it takes eighteen months to two years after signing the publishing contract for your book to come out.
 This isn’t because publishers think it’s fun to watch you squirm in anticipation–this is because it actually takes that long for the entire process to work itself out.